leanix/leanix-sdk-java/README.md

 ### Swagger documentation

 You can find the LeanIX GraphQL API documentation here [https://dev.leanix.net/docs](https://dev.leanix.net/docs) and the LeanIX REST API documentation here [https://app.leanix.net/services/pathfinder/v1/docs/](https://app.leanix.net/services/pathfinder/v1/docs/).
 The documentation of the REST API is interactive - if you are logged in to your workspace and the REST API is activated, you can try out every function directly from the documentation.
+Alternatively, you can enter an API Token in the text field at the top.

-For the GraphQL API a nice tool to explore the schema and experiment with querys, can be found in the administration in the Tools section.
-This tool is called GraphiQL.
+For the GraphQL API, there is a nice tool to explore the schema and experiment with querys.
+It is called GraphiQL and can be found in the Administration/Developers/Tools section.

 ## Including the SDK in your project ##